 Apollo was too busy with his everyday tasks, so he couldn’t take care of Asclepius himself.
 He searched for the right tutor and carer so that Asclepius was taught to apply his supernatural powers appropriately.
 The right tutor ended up being Chiron.

 Chiron was not just a regular human being.
 He was actually a centaur.
-To refresh your mind, a centaur was a creature that was very prevalent in Greek mythology.
-Its head, arms, and torso are that of a human, while his legs and body are that of a horse.
+A centaur was a creature that was very prevalent in Greek mythology.
+Its head, arms, and torso are that of a human, while its legs and body are that of a horse.
 The centaur Chiron is actually seen as one of the most important centaurs in Greek mythology.

 Chiron was believed to be immortal.
 Not just by chance, since the famous centaur is believed to be the very inventor of medicine.
 He would be able to heal anything, making him an immortal creature.
 Since Apollo gifted his son the knowledge of medicine and plants, he thought that the application of this knowledge was best taught by the inventor himself.